-Add salt, jaggery and 1/4 cup water and grind to a coarse thogayal.
+Add salt, jaggery and ¼ cup water and grind to a coarse thogayal.
 Wipe down the sides in between for even texture.
-Add one or two more tbsp of water if needed in while grinding.
+Add one or two more tablespoon of water if needed in while grinding.

 Transfer to a serving bowl.
 Can be used for 3-4 days when stored in refrigerator.

 Mix with cooked rice, sesame oil or have it with curd rice.

 Thanks a lot 🙂

 Tried it many times.
 Every time it turns out to be very tasty.
 Healthy and easy way to include curry leaves.
 Thanks a lot for sharing the recipe!!!

 Excellent and simple method everyone can make it easily at home good for health and tasty too thanks Dear Rak Anand

 Hi Raji, I love your recipes and this one was also v good.
 Additionally, after grinding, I fried the thogayal in some oil.
 Makes it tastier and lasts longer.
 Best wishes!

 Thanks a lot Sujatha, My mom does fry in oil at times for storing long.
 I will try sometime too.